| VIEW

 years; a team of international stars playing regularly

-pronouncements are pure fantasy.
-Has Smith not examined
+such pronouncements are pure fantasy.
+Has Smith not

-the history of the club?
-He would see that, realistically,
+examined the history of the club?
+He would see that,

-was barely half-full for most games.
-This is quite
+the Deva Stadium was barely half-full for most games.

-apart from the fact that the stadium is hopelessly
+This is quite apart from the fact that the stadium is

-will settle for a moderately successful Second or Third
+supporters will settle for a moderately successful Second

-Division team, provided that they are watching entertaining
+or Third Division team, provided that they are watching

-football and that there is a lasting stability at the
+entertaining football and that there is a lasting stability

 SEASON TICKETS